Diversity, Equity & Inclusion – The Real Meaning of Empathy

 Dr. Kass, Ph.D.
 Yeshiva University, Masters Degree NYU, Baccalaureate Degree, Hofstra University.
 Dr. Kass specializes in Education, Special Education, Human Development and Psychology.
 She is a Board Certified Educational Therapist and Licensed Marriage and Family Therapist.

 Ph.D., Psychology & Education, Yeshiva University.
 Educator and Gerontologist, he has worked in Hospice, Riker’s Island Prison and Drug Rehab.
-Dr. Berlin, a longtime film and TV writer/producer has worked on numerous shows and features including Miami Vice, Cagney & Lacey and MacGyver and has written and Executive Produced Bass Clef Bliss: Terrence’s Path; Autism Is Mother Warriors.
+Dr. Berlin, a longtime film and TV writer/producer has worked on numerous shows and features including Miami Vice, Cagney & Lacey and MacGyver and has written and Executive Produced Bass Clef Bliss: Terrence’s Path.

 B.A. in Business Administration & Economics University of Redlands.
-Whether his team’s films are screened in the classroom, professional/medical organization, or a spiritual center – his passion is to help those impacted by Disabilities through heightening awareness and promoting inclusion.
-Director/Executive Producer Bass Clef Bliss: Terrence’s Path; Autism Is Mother Warriors.
+Whether his team’s films are screened in the classroom, professional/medical organization, or a spiritual center – his passion is to help those impacted by Autism Spectrum Disorder through heightening awareness and promoting inclusion.
+Director/Executive Producer Bass Clef Bliss: Terrence’s Path and Autism On The Border: Mother Warriors.
 Executive Producer El Abuelo and With Me.

 Child and family psychiatrist who develops programs to support child development and resilience.
 Dr. Feder does research, develops technology, and he is active in policy advocacy on mental health and education. | Joshua D. Feder, MD, Child and Family Psychiatry https://www.joshuafedermd.com | Editor in Chief, The Carlat Child Psychiatry Report https://www.thecarlatreport.com | Author, The Child Medication Fact Book for Psychiatric Practice.
 Carlat Publishing, 2018. | Medical Director, SymPlay Family Games for Autism, a division, of Quicksilver Software, Inc. | Adjunct Professor, Infant and Early Childhood Development, Fielding Graduate University